OpenHack/openhack.github.com/iowa_city/index.markdown

 Unless otherwise noted, we meet **the 3rd Sunday of each month**.

+* 1-4pm on Sunday, February 17th, 2013 at TBD (likely to be [Busy Coworking](http://busycoworking.com/))

+### Past meetups

+![First Meetup](/iowa_city/benjaminoakes_first_meetup.jpg)

 * 1-4pm on Sunday, January 20th, 2013 at [Busy Coworking](http://busycoworking.com/).
-We will be joined by the new [Iowa Open Source Hardware meetup](http://www.meetup.com/Iowa-Open-Source-Hardware-meetup/).
+We were joined by the new [Iowa Open Source Hardware meetup](http://www.meetup.com/Iowa-Open-Source-Hardware-meetup/).
 Please [RSVP on our shared Meetup event](http://www.meetup.com/Iowa-Open-Source-Hardware-meetup/events/98860292/).
 This will let us better coordinate, and will hopefully lead to more collaboration in the future.  :)

-### Past meetups

-![First Meetup](/iowa_city/benjaminoakes_first_meetup.jpg)

 * 1-4pm on Sunday, December 16th, 2012 at [Busy Coworking](http://busycoworking.com/)
 * 1-4pm on Sunday, November 18th, 2012 at [Busy Coworking](http://busycoworking.com/) (across the street from the Englert)